30 Ways to Have a Happy Long-Distance Relationship

-Most people say they’d never consider a long-distance relationship.
-But that’s usually before they don’t have a choice.
-(Hey, life’s full of curveballs.)
-And while we can all agree that LDRs aren’t ideal, they’re definitely not the end of the world—or even the death knell of your relationship.
-In fact, with the right mindset, the right tips, and the right managed expectations, you can have a long-distance relationship that thrives and grows stronger over time.
+Most people say they'd never consider a long-distance relationship (or, in abbreviation-speak, LDR).
+But that's usually before they don't have a choice.
+(Hey, life's full of curveballs.)
+And while we can all agree that long-distance relationships aren't ideal, they're definitely not the end of the world—or even the death knell of your relationship.
+In fact, with the right mindset, the right expectations, and the right pieces of long-distance relationship advice, you can have an LDR that thrives and grows stronger over time.
+We tapped experts for their advice on the best long-distance relationship tips, what to talk about with your long-distance partner, and more ways to keep it interesting while you're apart.
 So read on, and keep the spark alive!
-And for more great relationships advice, follow us on Facebook and sign up for our newsletter now!

 Yup, for real.
 Aside from actually having a physical relationship with someone else, experts say you can pretty much behave however you want—kind of like when you were single.

 "Do what you want," recommends Gabriella I. Farkas M.D., Ph.D., founder of Pearl Behavioral Health & Medicine.
 "Rejoice in your life and your accomplishments.
 Post pictures and statuses on social media about how you are and what you have been doing.
 Spend time with friends."
 Basically, enjoy your life!

 "The better you know and appreciate yourself, the better you can focus on knowing and appreciating your partner when you are together," she says.

 3. Never spend more than three months apart.

 An important question everyone seeking long distance relationship advice asks is how long you can go without seeing your partner.
 "Ideally every three months is the minimum," says Rami Fu, a dating coach and expert, although your timeframe can vary as long as you agree on it together.
 "This is so you don't forget why you love that person in the first place, and get some sex.
 It will also allow you to see how they evolve as a person."